riverswb/portfolios/students/1610-back/brett-rivers/brett_mod_two_portfolio.markdown

 ### Being a Community Member

+* Ethan: You’re really well suited to manage a team.
+You never have a problem being straightforward, and you have an obviously solid grasp on workflow tools, Git, and the “big picture” stuff in general.
+It felt to me like you always had the most comprehensive awareness of how all the features needed to interact, and that’s no small task in a project this large.
+I hope we get to work together again!

+* David: Brett you do a wonderful job of keeping our group on track, particularly by reminding us all to use the waffle.
+Your bluntness over the course of this project was refreshing because it allowed me to not waste time or mental power wondering how you were “feeling.”
+I feel lucky to have gotten the chance to know you better and over the course of this project I’ve come to realize that you have a really good heart (that’s not just fluff, i actually think it).
+Keep up the good work and I hope to work with you again on another project.

+* Jesse: Brett was an outstanding Project Manager and team member in our final project.
+  His attention to detail, and thoroughness really kept our project on track.
+  His code review really helped in catching small things that could/would have led to much bigger headaches.

+  Brett's attitude and direction really set a productive pace without pushing or demanding anything from the team that Brett wouldn't have done his self.
+I would really enjoy working with Brett again on a future project.
+His work style, pace, and effort really were a great thing to have in a group.

 * Daniel: I really enjoyed working on Bike Share with Brett.
 This was the first time working with someone who lives out of town and I was a little nervous .
 Brett's ability to collaborate remotely and his overall knowledge of Github has helped in improving my workflow.
 I would've liked to have taken more time as a group to plan out the project before splitting up but that's all I can think of.

+* Robbie: I appreciated working with Brett.
+It was really nice to be in a group where we could discuss matters openly and freely without having to worry about someone taking something the wrong way.
+I also really appreciated his work ethic and I hope I can work with him again.

 ## E: Community Participation